jvaugha3038/PID-Project/README.md

 ## Less severe problems
 * The arm can move side to side on the axle.
-  * Don't worry about it its fine :)
+  * Don't worry about it its fine :) This doesn't actually affect the results, as it will usually shift to one side and stay there.
 * Wires interfered with the arm.
   * We tried (and failed) to crimp some wires ourselves, then gave up and used shorter wires and jumper wires.
 * The supports are held together by the Metro M4.